Vincent Jackson: Regular season

+Postseason

 Buccaneers franchise records

 Jackson set Buccaneers records for receiving yards in a single game (216) and the longest single reception (95 yards) during Tampa Bay's October 21, 2012, game against the New Orleans Saints.

 Personal life

 Both of Jackson's parents served in the United States Armed Forces.
 He sponsored military families at every Buccaneers home game through the 'Jackson in Action' Front Row Fans section at Raymond James Stadium.

 In November 2012, Jackson spoke to students at Northwest Elementary about the importance of physical fitness, helped present a $10,000 Play 60 grant, and led students through a physical education class to congratulate the winners of the Play 60 Super School contest.

 In 2016, Jackson graduated from the University of South Florida with a degree in Business Management.

 Death

 On February 15, 2021, Jackson was found dead by a housekeeper in a room at Homewood Suites near Brandon, Florida.
 There were no apparent signs of trauma.
-On February 17, the sheriff of Hillsborough County announced that Jackson's family said he may have suffered from chronic alcoholism, which contributed to his death.
+Two days later, the sheriff of Hillsborough County announced that Jackson's family said he may have suffered from chronic alcoholism, which contributed to his death.
 He also stated that they believed he suffered from the brain disease chronic traumatic encephalopathy (CTE), which can only be confirmed after death from a biopsy of the brain.
 The family responded that the sheriff did not speak on their behalf.
 They donated Jackson's brain to the Boston University CTE Center.
 His body was cremated after his family held a private funeral service.